 - Let the unit cycle and follow its program.

 10. Litter-Robot Won’t Cycle Automatically

-If you notice your Litter-Robot won’t cycle automatically and the yellow light won’t turn off, it’s most likely because it entered Sleep Mode.
-This mode has been created in order for you to have some peace and quiet for eight hours, especially if the Litter-Robot is placed somewhere where, at times, you require no disturbance.
+Suppose you notice your Litter-Robot won’t cycle automatically, and the yellow light won’t turn off.
+In that case, it’s most likely because it entered Sleep Mode.
+This mode has been created for you to have some peace and quiet for eight hours, especially if the Litter-Robot is placed somewhere where, at times, you require no disturbance.

 Once you set the Sleep Mode on, it will not cycle automatically for 8 hours straight.
-Once these 8 hours are done, it will begin a Clean Cycle.
-In order to exit the Sleep Mode, press and hold the Cycle button until the yellow light turns off.
+However, once these 8 hours are done, a Clean Cycle will begin.
+Press and hold the Cycle button to exit the Sleep Mode until the yellow light turns off.

 11. Litter-Robot Won’t Cycle Automatically, Doesn’t Detect the Cat